This definition is for immigration purposes to denote students who may be eligible to work full time on or off campus .

 - They will resume full-time studies in the following term

-Summer: Students in graduate programs or the Diploma in Accounting Program (DAP) are deemed to be on an academic summer session, not a scheduled break.
-All other degree-, diploma-, or certificate-seeking students, who meet the above criteria, are deemed to be on a scheduled break, NOT an academic summer session, regardless of their academic activity.
+Graduate & DAP students: Students in graduate programs or the Diploma in Accounting Program (DAP) are deemed to be on an academic summer session, not a scheduled break.

-Students on a scheduled break are permitted to work full time on or off campus as per Immigration Refugee and Protection Regulation 186 (v)(iii).
+Students on a scheduled break are permitted to work full time on or off campus for a total amount of 180 days per calendar year.